Otion-Core/graphism/README.md

 ### Telemetry

-Graphism emits telementry events for various operations and publishes their duration:
+Graphism emits telemetry events for various operations and publishes their duration:

 | event | measurement | metadata |
 | --- | --- | --- |